-Some contend that PPC isn't really an inbound strategy because its pay per click.
+Some contend that paid search isn't really an inbound strategy because its pay per click (PPC).
 That's simply incorrect.

-Although PPC does involve advertising on search engines, it happens when someone is typically already looking for something.
+Although search ads do involve advertising on search engines, it happens when someone is typically already looking for something.
 Therefore, it is not "intrusive" and as such falls squarely under the inbound rubric.

 5. Customized landing pages

-Landing pages is where you take customers and prospective customers after they respond to a call-to-action, like that in an email, on social media or in a PPC ad.
+Landing pages are where you take customers and prospective customers after they respond to a call-to-action, like that in an email, on social media, or in a PPC ad.